AI Copywriting Versus Human Creativity: The Ultimate Test

 • Emotions that are named instead of evoked

-• Lack of subtle irony or puns
+• Lack of subtle irony or wordplay

 The impact on SEO and conversion